TitasGailius/nova-search-relations/readme.md

 # Search relationships in Laravel Nova

-This package allow you to include relationship columns into Laravel Nova search query.
+This package allows you to include relationship columns into Laravel Nova search query.

 ## Screenshot